Skip to main content

 Areas of Interest Variables related to periods working for an employer have been placed in the "Misc. xxxx" and "Job Information" areas of interest.
 Those variables related to employment gaps are located in "Periods Not Working within Job Tenure" and can be identified through variable titles that include the phrases PERIOD #, JOB #, and, for many variables, the NOT EMPLD universe.

-Total Tenure with Employer
+Total tenure with employer

 The variable series 'Total Tenure (in Weeks) with Employer as of Interview Date Job #X' is created from